frank26080115/Shrew-Dual-Brushed-ESC-with-ELRS/Shrew-Lite-Prototype-User-Manual.md

 ## First Time Binding

-Connect the Shrew-Zero to a power source.
-Shrew-Zero is designed to be directly connected to a battery, no pre-conditioning (such as a BEC) is required.
-The LED should start blinking orange.
+For the set of prototypes of Shrew-Lite, you have been given a USB power adapter cable.
+This cable supplies your robot with 5V of power.
+Please use this to power up the Shrew-Lite whenever you are trying to use its Wi-Fi functionality. **The prototype firmware will refuse to go into Wi-Fi mode if the voltage is above 5.8V**

+(the 5V power is low enough to avoid an overheating problem, battery voltages above 6V will cause the voltage regulator to overheat while in Wi-Fi mode)

+When Shrew is powered, the LED should start blinking orange.
 Wait for about 60 seconds.
 Then the LED will start to go crazy (it's like a green-yellow fading animation).
 This means the Shrew-Zero has activated its own Wi-Fi access point.

 Using your phone or computer, connect to the `ExpressLRS RX` Wi-Fi access point.
 The password is `expresslrs`.